 Arts & Entertainment Calendar

-Weymouth's Supper on the Grounds from 5-7:30 p.m.
+Weymouth's Supper on the Grounds from 5 to 7:30 p.m.
 Thursday, Sept.
 18. Tickets, which include barbecue with all the trimmings as well as drinks and desserts, are $18.
 Two musical groups will entertain.
 Call 692-6261 for reservations.

-Seven Lakes Fire Department will hold an open house from 10 a.m.-2 p.m.
+Seven Lakes Fire Department will hold an open house from 10 a.m. to 2 p.m.
 Saturday, Sept.
 13. There will be free refreshments, displays and door prizes.

 A benefit singing will be held at 7 p.m.
 Saturday, Sept.
-13, at North Moore High School, 1504 North Moore Rd., Robbins, featuring the Swordsmen, Amazing Grace and Hammer-n-Song.
+13, at North Moore High School, 1504 North Moore Road, Robbins, featuring the Swordsmen, Amazing Grace, and Hammer-n-Song.
 Funds raised will go to assist with medical expenses for Jerry and Diane Russell.

-Sandhills Woman's Exchange new hours for the lunch room are Tuesday-Saturday, 11 a.m.-2 p.m., sales room, Tuesday-Saturday 10 a.m.-3 p.m.
+Sandhills Woman's Exchange opens Wednesday, Sept.
+3, with a new schedule.
+Lunch room --Tuesday through Saturday from 11 a.m. to 2 p.m. and sales room -- Tuesday through Saturday 10 a.m. to 3 p.m.
 The Cabin will be closed on Mondays.
 New volunteers are always needed.
-Call 295- 4677.
+Call 295 4677.

 County 101 is a seven-week series on how county government works, in an effort to help citizens become more informed and involved in the beautiful community.
 It kicks off Thursday, Sept.
 25, with orientation.
-Classes will be held Tuesdays and Thursdays from 6-8 p.m. in selected departments throughout the county.
-To register for this free course, visit Moore County's Web site, or call Eli Arroyo-Allen at 947-6363 for additional information.
+Classes will be held Tuesdays and Thursdays from 6 to 8 p.m. in selected departments throughout the county.
+To register for this free course, visit Moore County's Web site or call Eli Arroyo-Allen at (910) 947-6363 for additional information.

-The Sandhills Chapter of the Antique Automobile Club of America and Village of Pinehurst Parks and Recreation Department will host an antique auto show from 11 a.m.-3 p.m.
+The Sandhills Chapter of the Antique Automobile Club of America and Village of Pinehurst Parks and Recreation Department will host an antique auto show from 11 a.m. to 3 p.m.
 Saturday, Sept.
 27, at the Pinehurst Harness Track.
 Admission is free.
 Food and handicap-accessible parking available.
-For more information regarding entries, call 949-2420 or 692-1313.
+For more info regarding entries, call (910) 949-2420 or (910) 692-1313.